Services for the UnderServed and Palladia:

 Two of New York’s most respected and relied upon nonprofit agencies are pleased to announce a merger that will make the new entity a potent provider of housing, health and human services for vulnerable residents of New York City.

-SUS and Palladia have had a long history of partnership, and after months of assessing the viability of the merger and ensuring that it would have a synergistic impact on the individuals, families and communities served by both organizations, the deal was wholeheartedly embraced by the boards, management and staff.
+S:US and Palladia have had a long history of partnership, [learn more about S:US and Palladia] and after months of assessing the viability of the merger and ensuring that it would have a synergistic impact on the individuals, families and communities served by both organizations, the deal was wholeheartedly embraced by the boards, management and staff.

 For 43 years, Palladia, a $45 million enterprise, has helped change lives by providing innovative programming, compassionate care and expert solutions to critical social problems.
 Palladia’s 29 programs in 25 different locations (primarily Harlem and the Bronx) have enhanced the lives of individuals and families in New York City who have sought help in their struggles with poverty, addiction, homelessness, domestic violence, mental illness and trauma.
 Palladia’s community envisioned a City where everyone can maintain a healthy lifestyle, lead a productive life and establish a stable household.